 The Company has adopted environmental practices designed to ensure that it continues to comply with environmental regulations currently applicable to it.
 All of the Company's activities are in compliance in all material respects with applicable environmental legislation.
-Environmental hazards may exist on the Company's properties, which may have been caused by previous or existing owners or operators of the properties.
+Management's Discussion and Analysis For the Six Months Ended October 31, 2017